-Birthday: August 27, 1770
+Birthday: August 27, 1770 (Virgo)

-Born in: Stuttgart, Germany
+Born In: Stuttgart, Germany

 Georg Wilhelm Friedrich Hegel was a famous German philosopher who lived in the 18th century.
 He completed his theological studies from a Protestant seminary but was not inclined to become a clergy.
 He was deeply influenced by the French Revolution and Hellenic civilization during his younger days.
 He was interested in the study of Metaphysics, ‘Naturphilosophie’, Philosophy of History, Political Philosophy, Logic and Aesthetics.
 He carried out deep study of the works of Aristotle, Plato, Socrates, Kant and Fichte to seek knowledge.
 He went on to take private tuitions and subsequently lectured at the universities of Jena, Heidelberg and Berlin.
 He wrote several books and articles, which are considered as major philosophical works of his time.
 He is the founder of Hegelianism Historicism, ‘Naturphilosophie’ and belonged to the school of German Idealism coupled with Absolute and Objective Idealism.
 His thoughts included Absolute Idealism, Hegelian Dialectic and ‘Sublation’.
 At the time of his death, he was one of Germany’s most prominent philosophers.
 His views are highly regarded even today and are interpreted differently by right wing conservatives and left wing followers, who are more inclined towards an atheistic position.